 How we’re responding:

 Regular phone calls: One thing we immediately implemented was regular phone calls to the 180 participants we work with regularly.
-Our Meet Me members receive twice weekly phone calls from our core team with support from volunteers and people already involved with the programme and Lewisham Homes.
+Our Meet Me members received twice weekly phone calls from our core team with support from volunteers and people already involved with the programme and Lewisham Homes.